 We are keen to encourage and support colleagues in research into pedagogy and teaching practices.
-Collectively we have a wealth of knowledge and inovation and we need to write about that so that others can benefit too.
+Collectively we have a wealth of knowledge and innovation: we need to write about that so that others can benefit too.

-Finally, I manage the Extended Science programme, a role I have fulfilled for the last 25 years.
+I have managed the Extended Science programme for over 25 years now but will be handing over to my colleague Dr Roy Lowry in September 2016.
 This is still the most exciting and rewarding part of the job.
-Over 2500 students have graduated from the programme who would not otherwise have been able to enter university directly.
-I am proud to be associated with an excellent teaching team, without whom none of this would have been possible, and not least a fine and determined cohort of students who are pleasure to teach.
+Over 2700 students have graduated from the programme who would not otherwise have been able to enter university directly.
+I am proud to be associated with an excellent teaching team, without whom none of this would have been possible, and not least some fine and determined students who are pleasure to teach.